 The oldest coffee house in the city, this spot is a typical tourist trap.
 It’s still worth the visit.
 You can imagine all sorts of famous writers and intellectuals hanging out at this Belle Epoque Café.
 A little nerd note on the side: Apparently J.K.
 Rowling spent some decent amount of time here in the 90ies and the first chapters of the first Harry Potter book were written here.
 Epic!
 And a cup of Espresso for 3,50 € is served by surprisingly unstressed and friendly waiters at this café.

 Address: Café Majestic, Rua Santa Catarina 112, Porto

 A WALK THROUGH THE CITY

 The best thing to do is to really just stroll around the city and to take in the morbid beauty of some old run-down buildings.
 The obvious thing to do, when in Portugal: #ihavethisthingwithtiles.
 Make sure to pass by the train station São Bento to see amazing tile work that depicts the history of Portugal as well as the Igreja do Carmo.
-And because we do love print here, you absolutely have to see the oldest library in Portugal, the Livraria Lello!
+And because we do love print here, you absolutely have to see the most beautiful book store in Europe, the Livraria Lello!

 For lunch we recommend Cantina 32, a really cool spot with some seating outside.
 Industrial interior and delicious dishes served on mixed ceramic plates, metal pans or wooden bowls.
 Heaven!